In general, the superannuation contributions caps apply on a year by year basis.

 |$1.4 million to less than $1.5 million||$200,000||2 years|

-From 1 July 2018 – carry forward of unused concessional contributions
+From 1 July 2018 there is a 5-year carry forward of unused concessional contributions under the annual $25,000 cap.

-- The carry-forward can only be used if the total superannuation balance is less than $500,000 (as at 30 June of previous financial year)
+- The carry-forward can only be used in a year for which the total superannuation balance is less than $500,000 as at 30 June of the previous financial year.

-The “bring-forward rule” applies a 3-year period to non-concessional contributions subject to certain conditions.
+Until 30 June 2017 the previous bring-forward rule provided a 3-year period of carry-forward for non-concessional contributions subject to certain conditions.

-The rule is automatically triggered in the first year that contributions go over the annual limit.
+The rule is triggered in the first year that contributions go over the annual cap.
 (ITAA 97 s292.85(4))

 Non-concessional contributions caps

-Annual non-concessional contributions caps in previous years were:
+Annual non-concessional contributions caps in the years before 2017-18 were:

 - for 2016-17 $180,000